Tanabata: Human female and Heavenly male

 Professors Masako Satō and Noriko T. Reider provided a narrative analysis of an ancient tale involving a human female and her future consort, Prince Ame-waka-hiko.
 In this tale of the Otogi-zōshi genre, the Prince takes the form of a serpent and marries a human woman.
 He later reveals he is a heavenly deity named Dragon Prince.
 After some time, he disappears and his human bride must seek him out (akin to the Graeco-Roman myth of Cupid and Psyche), even reaching the heavenly realm, where his father, an oni, lives.
 At the end of this tale, the lovers are forcibly separated by the oni father and can only reunite during the Tanabata.

 Noriko T. Reider draws attention to a second story of this combination: the "Qian Luwei Tale".
 In this version, the human wife's father is identified as Qian Luwei, and the male deity is Hikoboshi, the son of "Bontennō", Brahma.

 Customs

 In present-day Japan, people generally celebrate this day by writing wishes, sometimes in the form of poetry, on tanzaku (短冊, tanzaku), small pieces of paper, and hanging them on bamboo, sometimes with other decorations (see also Wish Tree).
 The bamboo and decorations are often set afloat on a river or burned after the festival, around midnight or on the next day.
-This resembles the custom of floating paper ships and candles on rivers during Obon.
+This is analogous to the custom of floating paper ships and candles on rivers during Obon.
 Many areas in Japan have their own Tanabata customs, which are mostly related to local Obon traditions.
 There is also a traditional Tanabata song: